Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

  * /demo/http-plug : HttpPlugController to show how to call external API from your controller
  * /demo/login/standard/secured : LoginController for standard login by Symfony
  * /demo/login/json/authenticate : LoginJsonController for json login with JS applications but in stateful context
+ * /demo/login/jwt/frontend: LoginJwtController for jwt login with JS applications in a stateless context
  * /demo/vuejs : VuejsController with route config in annotations and VueJS app with specific js/css import
  * /demo/quasar : QuasarController like VuejsController but with the Quasar framework for UX components
  * /demo/form/quasar-vuejs : [Work in progress] authentification with javascript, and a full web application with vuejs and api-platform(rest/graphql)